junxit/us-congress-bills-116/bill.md

 # H.R.
 1759

-> To amend title III of the Social Security Act to extend reemployment services and eligibility assessments to all claimants for unemployment benefits, and for other purposes.
+> To amend title III of the Social Security Act to extend reemployment services and eligibility assessments to all claimants for unemployment compensation, and for other purposes.

 ## § 1.
 Short title